Note: This is a U.S. Army Corps of Engineers Campground and is open only to those camping on site.

 Among the mature hardwoods along the main road, you should see numerous migrants in spring and fall and roaming mixed-species feeding flocks in winter.
 The dense understory away from the main road is particularly bird-rich.
 You will find Hooded Warblers, White-eyed Vireos, Blue-gray Gnatcatchers, Wood Thrushes, Pewees, and Indigo Buntings.
 The woods here are full of Summer Tanagers, Great Crested Flycatchers, Orchard Orioles, and Red-eyed and Yellow-throated vireos.
 Follow the paved road northward, and as you near the water, Northern Parulas, Yellow-throated Warblers, Prothonotary Warblers, and Acadian Flycatchers are common.
 There are multiple sites to look out over the Alabama River to the east from along the road; check for egrets and herons most of the year along the river banks.
 Look for Osprey, too; Bald Eagles nest in the vicinity and winter in the area.
 Check the banks, brush piles, and root balls for Winter Wrens from late September through April.

-The campground loop road is closed to day-use visitors, but at the northern terminus of the paved park road, a broad trail continues northward to and through a primitive camping area.
+At the northern terminus of the paved park road, a broad trail continues northward to and through a primitive camping area.
 Hike along the level trail through the open canopy and moderate understory for excellent birding in all seasons, particularly in winter.

 GPS: N 32.340829 W -86.771053